qoomon/maven-git-versioning-extension/README.md

     - The `HEAD` commit timestamp formatted as `yyyyMMdd.HHmmss`
     - e.g. '20190616.161442'

-- `${dirty}`
-    - A dirty flag indicator
-    - resolves to '-DIRTY' if repo is in dirty state, empty string otherwise

 - `Pattern Groups`
     - Contents of group in the regex pattern can be addressed by `group name` or `group index` e.g.
     - Named Group Example